Carlos-Levi/Carlos-levi/README.md

 #### Hi there 🦀

-My name is Levi, I have a degree in Computer Engineering
+My name is Levi, I'm a Computer Engineering

 #### 🛠️ Technologies